lh3/lh3.github.com/_posts/2014-07-19-a-proposal-of-the-grapical-fragment-assembly-format.md

 Although we can describe an assembly graph with bidirected arcs, I find in practice, it is easier and more explicit to describe links between the ends of segments.
-Gene Myers took a similar approach in his string graph paper.
+[Gene Myers][gmyers] took a similar approach in his [string graph paper][stringg].
 Based on this observation, I *uniquely* label the 5'-end and the 3'-end of each segment.
 The following shows an assembly graph with seven segments in GFA:

     H  VN:Z:1.0
     S  1  2  CGATGCAA  *